raspberrypilearning/naughty-and-nice/en/step_10.md

 ## Calculating naughtiness

-Now that you can tell if a tweet is positive or negative, you can fetch a user's last two hundered tweets and see if they mostly talk about negative or positive things.
+Now that you can tell if a tweet is positive or negative, you can fetch a user's last two hundred tweets and see if they mostly talk about negative or positive things.
 This will help you know if they're naughty or nice.

 - Start by creating a new function and call it `calculate_naughty`.
 It should have the classifier, accuracy and a twitter username is parameters.